(individual project pages coming soon)

 Vervet Phenome/Genome Project

 This is the larger project with which I am conducting my postdoctoral research.
-As a part of this project, we have collected biological samples from thousands of vervet monkeys (Chlorocebus spp.) across Africa and the Caribbean.
+As a part of this project, we have collected biological samples from over 2,000 vervet monkeys (Chlorocebus spp.) across Africa and the Caribbean.
 Subsequent research will involve genome-wide association studies linking genetic traits to disease expression (SIV, TB), morphology, behavior, and several other variables.

 Atelin Juvenile Project